 Overall, this refined restaurant is all about preparing and serving timeless food and drinks to its guests.
-Millers is not open all day but it usually opens from 8:00 am to 3:00 pm.
+Millers are not open all day but usually from 8:00 am to 3:00 pm.
 It is a perfect spot for Southern-inspired lunch and breakfast.
-The menu is simple but exciting and their cinnamon rolls are out of the world!
+The menu is simple but exciting, and their cinnamon rolls are out of the world!

 24. The Darling Oyster Bar

 Address: 513 King St, Charleston, SC 29403